bdeore/design-patterns-channel-popularity/README.md

 # CSX42: Assignment 2
-**Name:**
+**Name:** Bhagwan Sanjay Deore

 -----------------------------------------------------------------------

-Following are the commands and the instructions to run ANT on your project.
+Following are the commands, and the instructions to run ANT on your project.

 Note: build.xml is present in [channelpopularity/src](./channelpopularity/src/) folder.